armory/documentation/_install_guide/gettings_started.md

 3. Jenkins archives the deb package and uploads it to Artifactory.
 4. Spinnaker triggers a pipeline based on the Jenkins job completing.
 5. Spinnaker downloads the artifact from Artifactory.
-6. Spinnaker creates and AMI with the artifact and any of its dependencies.
+6. Spinnaker creates an AMI with the artifact and its dependencies.
 7. Spinnaker deploys the AMI to an environment.